-Learn how to make candy corn using the easy candy corn recipe below.
-You'll discover that you can make homemade candy corn, a popular confection long enjoyed in North America, especially around the time of Halloween.
+Learn how to make candy corn using my homemade candy corn recipe below.
+Yes, you can make your own candy corn, the popular confection long enjoyed in North America, especially around the time of Halloween.

-This colorful homemade confection comes very close to the taste and appearance of commercial candy corn.
+This colorful homemade candy comes very close to the taste and appearance of commercial candy corn.
 Some candy lovers think it even tastes BETTER than the store-bought corn!

 © by Don Bell